- Learning About New Ways to Prevent Cancer

 Does the study support or contradict past studies?

-Does the study promote something that is supposed to prevent all cancers?
+Does the study promote something that’s supposed to prevent all cancers?

 Why are most products that are advertised as immune boosters and cancer preventives not approved by the FDA?

 There’s a down side to tests of specific herbal extracts.
 If sellers of an herb know about scientific studies done with herbal extracts, some of them may talk about the study’s findings as if the study’s success means the whole herb works the same way.
-Purified extracts are just one part of the herb and do not work the same way as the whole herb, and these 2 types of studies cannot stand in for one another.
+Purified extracts are just one part of the herb and may have different effects from the whole herb, and these 2 types of studies cannot stand in for one another.